mourad-ghafiri/KarpaChess/README.md

 Most chess apps are built for playing. **KarpaChess is built for learning.** Every feature is designed to teach — from step-by-step lessons to themed puzzle sets to AI-powered match review.
 No leaderboards.
 No rating grind.
 No distractions.
 Just you, the board, and the ideas behind every move.

+- 🌍 **8 languages** — English, Français, Español, العربية (RTL), 中文, Русский, Bahasa Indonesia, 日本語.
+Every lesson, puzzle, hint, and AI-coach response speaks your language.
+Pick a flag in the topbar; the whole app flips instantly
 - 📚 **71 guided lessons** across 6 categories — beginner to advanced, with teach-and-play steps
 - 🧩 **100 hand-crafted puzzles** across 8 themes, every one engine-verified
-- 🤖 **AI Coach** with 11 providers: Anthropic, OpenAI, OpenRouter, Mistral, DeepSeek, xAI Grok, Qwen, GLM, MiniMax, Ollama, LM Studio — plus a built-in offline coach
+- 🤖 **AI Coach** with 11 providers: Anthropic, OpenAI, OpenRouter, Mistral, DeepSeek, xAI Grok, Qwen, GLM, MiniMax, Ollama, LM Studio — plus a built-in offline coach.
+Replies in your selected language
 - 🔍 **Match Review** — every move you play, compared to the engine's best
-- 🎬 **Commentator Studio** — import a PGN, scrub the game, get engine insights on every ply, edit players inline, see the imported clocks tick, draw arrows / circles / freehand / text on the board, explore variations — a full broadcast-ready studio, fully offline
+- 🎬 **Commentator Studio** — Lichess-style annotations: right-click + drag to draw arrows, right-click a square to highlight it, modifier keys swap colors.
+Per-ply auto-analysis, engine arrows, variations, inline player editing, imported clocks.
+Full broadcast-ready studio, fully offline
 - 💡 **Persistent hints** with arrows drawn right on the board
 - 🎨 **Scholar's Library** aesthetic — warm paper tones, serif elegance
 - 💾 **100% offline-capable** — runs locally, no accounts, no servers